 Java | Programming Languages | Oracle | ![]() |

-Who are the biggest users of Enterprise Learning Management?
+Who are the biggest users of Operating Systems?

-What countries, industries, and company sizes are most likely to use Java?
+What countries, industries, and company sizes are most likely to use Legal-X?